-The local municipality may pass a temporary use by-law to allow the temporary use of land, buildings or structures for a purpose otherwise not permitted by the zoning by-law for a specific period of time not to exceed three years (except in the case of Garden Suites, which may be permitted for up to 20 years).
+The local municipality may pass a temporary use by-law to allow the temporary use of land, buildings or structures for a purpose otherwise not permitted by the zoning by-law for a specific period of time not to exceed three years.
 Local municipal zoning by-laws will establish the requirements and considerations for passing temporary use by-laws.